mrisc32/mc1/README.md

 * Control things like the vertical and horizontal resolution and the color mode on a per-line basis.
 * Control the color palette on a per-line basis.
 * Vertical and horizontal mirroring.
-* Vertical repeating of patterns.
+* Vertical and horizontal repeating of patterns.

 This means that it is possible to mix resolutions and color modes in a single frame, and you can fill the screen with rich colors and high resolution content even with very limited video RAM resources.